conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 ## Using the Conduktor Certificate Store

-Since version `1.8.0` you can manage custom certificates for Kafka, Kafka Connect and Schema Registry.
+You can manage custom certificates for Kafka, Kafka Connect and Schema Registry through the Console UI.
 This enables you to import and parse the certificates as text or files.
 The supported file formats are:

 - .crt
 - .pem